CrazyToto/Snake_Final_Repo/README.md

 ## Usage
 After this you can copy all the files to another folder and edit the data how you like it, or if you have any idea you would want to change on this Projekt just open a new Issue and we can talk about that

+After our release you can alsways download the game without al the uneccesery data under [Releases](https://github.com/CrazyToto/Snake_Final_Repo/releases)